yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

     - `Released`: the Bucket has been deleted, leaving the BucketContent unclaimed.
     - `Failed`: error and all retries have been exhausted.
     - `Retrying`: set when a recoverable driver or kubernetes error is encountered during bucket creation or access granting.
 Will be retried.

-> \* Characters that do not adhere to [Kubernetes label conventions](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#syntax-and-character-set) will be converted to ‘-’.

 #### BucketClass